 - The best restaurants in Montevideo, especially the lunch-time options

-- Home to some of the most original hotels and accommodation (see my article on architecture for hotel recommendations at the end)
+- Home to some of the most original hotels and accommodation (see my article on architecture)

 - Right on the rambla, you can see the water at the end of every street – it’s a peninsula with the River Plate on three sides